mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/8-switch.md

 0. Start a new Java program on https://repl.it
 0. Save this file as java_exercise_8_0 (click on the pen icon near the top left)
-0. Type example 8.1.
-Change the problem so the `6` case is called instead.
+0. Type code sample 8.1.
+Change the program so the `6` case is performed.

 This exercise is easy.
 But will use `switch` calculator project in the new chapter.